tarantool/doc/doc/2.1/book/box/triggers.rst

 **Triggers**, also known as **callbacks**, are functions which the server executes when certain events happen.

-There are five types of triggers in Tarantool:
+There are six types of triggers in Tarantool:

 * :ref:`connection triggers <box_session-on_connect>`, which are executed
   when a session begins or ends,